-The main purpose of the tax relief is the possibility of an additional deduction of the value of expenses related to the increase in revenues from the sale of products.
-The product may be an item already produced by the taxpayer, as well as items not yet offered by the taxpayer and not yet offered in a given country.
+The main purpose of the tax relief for expansion is the possibility of an additional deduction of the value of expenses related to the increase in revenues from the sale of products.
+The product may be an item already produced by the taxpayer or an item not yet offered by the taxpayer and not yet offered in a given country.

 Expenses for the expansion is eligible for a two-fold deduction up to the amount of PLN 1 million in a given tax year.

 The costs associated with increasing revenues from the sale of products are: